NX-AI/vision-lstm/README.md

 which evaluates the models on the ImageNet-1K validation set.

 Checkpoints for our reimplementation of DeiT-III-T are provided as raw checkpoint [here](https://ml.jku.at/research/vision_lstm/download/).

+# Other

+The code-base is an improved version of the one used for [MIM-Refiner](https://github.com/ml-jku/MIM-Refiner) for which there exists a [demo video](https://youtu.be/80kc3hscTTg) to explain various things.

 # Citation